heyinhenu/spring-mvc-scala-web-app-template/README.md

 4. web-app-launcher - is a helper module that's used for using ide-based Launcher (see Launcher class).

 In order to create war execute following command: mvn -P=build clean package

+P.S.
+I prefer to use IntelliJ IDEA IDE with Scala plugin installed.